CEO ARY Digital Network Salman Iqbal announces support for Ali Zaidi's 'Clean Karachi' Movement

 Politicians, celebrities and people from other walks of life are announcing support for the much-needed movement for the metropolis.

-Artists including playwright Anwar Maqsood, singers Faakhir Mehmood, Faisal Kapadia and Ali Zafar too have voiced support for the movement.
+Artists including playwright Anwar Maqsood, singers Faakhir Mehmood, Shehzad Roy, Strings and Ali Zafar too have voiced support for the movement.

 An endorsement from the legendary Anwar Maqsood Sahib for the cause!